captn3m0/msgboy/README.markdown

 * Keyboard navigation for the dashboard and notifications.
 * Grouping of items in the dashboard (by source, and by topic).
 * Set git tags when bumping
+* Throttle down importing of sources, to avoid slowness at setup.
+Since everything happens in the background.
+It's ok to take more time.

 ## Publishers